Katie Ledecky Swims 15:24.51 in Ft. Lauderdale, #2 1500 Free Swim All-Time

 Ledecky’s personal best and World Record also hails from a Pro Swim Series stop – the Indianapolis version back in May 2018.
 She won there by 49 seconds, and was never challenged here either.
 Two of her fastest four times ever have come within the past 24 months now, and three of her eight under 15:30, as she looks to be gearing up for some big swims this summer in Singapore.

-Ledecky has been dominant on the international stage ever since this event was introduced, winning every World and Olympic title other than in 2019, where she withdrew through illness, and Doha 2024.
+Ledecky has been dominant on the international stage ever since the 2013 World Championships in Barcelona, winning every World and Olympic title since other than in 2019, where she withdrew through illness, and Doha 2024.
 Her fastest winning time at a major summer competition was back in Kazan in 2015 where she swam the previous #2 time in history, but had not been back under 15:30 in a final until 2023.
 She was 15:26.27 that summer in Fukuoka, although went out faster and dropped off her record pace more in the second 500 there than she did today.

 She first broke the 15:30 mark at the 2014 Pan Pacific Championships in 15:28.36, dropping eight seconds from her World Championships-winning time from the previous year.
 She has now been under 15:30 in six different seasons, over a period of 11 years.
 That is, she’s been at least nine seconds faster than the next-quickest woman in history at both age 17 and age 28, as well as multiple seasons in between.